google/beautiful-audio-editor/README.md

 ## Running the Editor

-To run the editor, start up a web server in the home audio-cat directory.
+To run the editor, start up a web server in the home repository directory.
-For example, in the audio-cat directory, call
+For example, in the repository directory, run

 ```bash
 python -m SimpleHTTPServer